justcoded/web-starter-kit/README.md

 ├── assets              #Folder with files after compiling ├── src                 #Folder with sources
-├── tasks               #Folder with tasks for gulpfile ├── .browserslistrc     #Config for autoprefixer
+├── tasks               #Folder with tasks for gulpfile ├── sys_icon            #Folder with system icons for notification ├── .browserslistrc     #Config for autoprefixer
 ├── .editorconfig       #Config for IDE
 ├── .eslintignore       #Eslint ignore list